Activating Data Plans on Cellular Devices

 Activating Data Plans on Devices Not In Carrier Databases

-Some devices, especially new devices, may not be certified by a carrier and are eligible for direct activation with a plan.
+Some devices, especially new devices, may not be certified by a carrier and are ineligible for direct activation with a plan.
 In this case, you'll need to find an alternative means to activate the data plan for that device.

 Configuring Devices - APN Settings